-2.1 Scopes of security groups in Active Directory [15] 9 5.1 Comparison of artificial datasets in terms of number of samples, number of nodes and edges 42 6.1 Metrics used for the model evaluation in graph reconstruction experiment .
-45 6.2 Performance of Model 1 for generating an AD structure using datasets of various graph sizes 45 6.3 Performance of Model 2 using datasets of various graph sizes 6.4 Evaluation of DAG-RNN VAE using datasets with various graphs sizes 49 6.5 Color codes for the comparison of Models 2 and 3 52 7.1 Results of generative experiments for Model 1 55 7.2 Results of the generative experiments for Model 2 56 7.3 Results of the generative experiments for Model 3 56 7.4 Examples of generated honeyusers and predicted direct predecessors in the real AD 60 A.1 Evaluation of the influence of the latent space dimensionality on DAG-RNN Autoencoder performance (Dataset 50) 64 A.2 Evaluation of the influence of the latent space dimensionality on DAG-RNN Autoencoder performance (Dataset 150) 64
+2.1 Scopes of security groups in Active Directory (Simpson, Chen, Moore, et al. , 2017) 8 5.1 Comparison of artificial datasets in terms of number of samples, number of nodes and edges.
+43 $\begin{array}{c} 6.1 \\ 6.2 \end{array}$ Metrics used for the model evaluation in graph reconstruction experiment .
+Performance of Model 1 for generating an AD structure using datasets of various graph sizes.
+46 46 6.3 Performance of Model 2 using datasets of various graph sizes 48 6.4 Evaluation of DAG-RNN VAE using datasets with various graphs sizes 50 6.5 Color codes for the comparison of Models 2 and 3 53 7.1 Results of generative experiments for Model 1 56 7.2 Results of the generative experiments for Model 2 57 7.3 Results of the generative experiments for Model 3 57 7.4 Examples of generated honeyusers and predicted direct predecessors in the real AD 61 A.1 11.1 Autoencoder performance (Dataset 50) 65 A.2 Evaluation of the influence of the latent space dimensionality on DAG-RNN Autoencoder performance (Dataset 150) 65